Published: September 20, 2010

 Credit scoring.
 A method of predicting how likely a given borrower is to repay a loan.
-Information from an individual's credit report is used to arrive at a credit score.
+Most lenders use information from a credit report or application to arrive at an individual score.
 Your score may change significantly as you pay off debts or take out new loans.

 Credit, types of.
 Any loan, including mortgages and car loans, in which the total debt is divided into amounts that must be repaid regularly with interest over a specific length of time is installment credit.
-Another kind of credit is open-ended credit (also called revolving credit), which includes credit cards and some home equity loans.
-Open-ended credit allows borrowers to draw on a line of credit as needed as long as they make regular payments on the outstanding balance.
+Another kind of loan is open-ended credit (also called revolving credit) which includes credit cards and some home equity loans.
+Open-ended credit allows borrowers to draw on a certain line of credit when needed as long as they make regular payments on the outstanding balance.

 Dispute.
-Your legal right to inform a consumer reporting agency (including credit bureaus) that you believe something in your report is inaccurate, and to demand that the reporting agency investigate the information with the lender or business that provided it.
+Your legal right to inform a credit reporting bureau that you believe something in your credit report is inaccurate, and to demand that the bureau investigate the information with the lender that provided it.

 Finance charge.
 The amount of interest charged when you borrow money; the cost of using credit.